-With another month of stay-at-home orders in place, I’m trying to think of fun things to do with our kids since they’re missing all of their friends and activities.
-I’m trying to make the little things we’re doing every day have special twists to make them special, and it doesn’t get much easier than taking our usual lunch out back.
 Once the weather clears up and gets a little warmer we’re going to do a variation on one of our normal weekday lunches – pepperoni, cheese, crackers, fruit or veg – outside for a picnic.
 It’s basically Lunchables from the days of yore but we buy everything separately and add in some produce.
 Its our go-to meal on rushed days and for playdates because there’s no cooking involved.
 It’s easy to mix and match, and minimum mess to clean up.
-Perfect for little kids any day, but also perfect for a picnic!
+Perfect for little kids any day, but also a perfect setup for an easy home picnic!

 Everyone’s situation is a little bit different right now.
 Isolating alone?
 Invite your neighbor for an appropriately socially distanced picnic across each others’ yards.
 Got roommates?
 Invite them.
 Looking for a creative date?
 It’s a little cool out yet for romantic evening picnic dates, but why not take a mid-day break for a picnic lunch date since you’re together?